dRumata/LFS201/Ch39-init/notes_Ch39.md

 Next, going to concentrate on systemd and SysVinit with briefer section on Upstart. (even though RHEL 6 and some other distributions had used Upstart, has been thoroughly hidden behind compatibility layer using normal SysVinit utilities.)

+## 39.6 systemd
+systemd system and session manager for Linux rapidly taking root in all major distributions.
+Features include following:
+- Is compatible with SysVinit scripts
+- Boots faster than previous systems
+- Provides aggressive parallelization capabilities
+- Uses socket and D-Bus activation for starting services
+- Replaces shell scripts with programs
+- Offers on-demand starting of daemons
+- Keeps track of processes using cgroups
+- Supports creating snapshots and restoring of the system state
+- Maintains mount and automount points
+- Implements an elaborate transactional dependency-based service control logic
+- Can work as a drop-in replacement for SysVinit.

+Instead of bash scripts, systemd uses `.service` files.
+In addition, systemd sorts all daemons into their own Linux cgroups (control groups).

+systemd backward compatible with SysVinit and the concept of runlevels supported via runlevel **targets**. **telinit** program emulated to work with runlevels.

 ##